18 Jul How to Get an 80% ROI over Your OCR Implementation

 To do this, we decrease the number of price drivers using the following approach:

-- DocDigitizer charges a fee-based solely on the number of documents, independent of format, layout, or number of pages.
+- DocDigitizer charges a fee-based solely on the number of documents, independent of format, layout, or the number of pages.

 - We don’t require setup fees, configuration processes, or the development of templates.
 You can start using our service right-way with no entry cost.